stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 Yeah, look, it's all about me. __[Ben laughs]__ Look, I am the most, uh, derided member of society: the idiot.
 And we have our time now.
 We're in government now.
-We're in-- _[crosstalk]_ Some hot satire.
+We're in-- Some hot satire.
 Hot, hot satire.
 Hot sat--

 #### BEN

-_[crosstalk]_ That's very unfair to dyslexic people.
+_(crosstalk)_ That's very unfair to dyslexic people.
 Very, very unfair.

 #### TIM